saylesss88/privacy-book/src/arch/enc_dns.md

 Edit `/etc/dnscrypt-proxy/dnscrypt-proxy.toml` to add your chosen resolvers etc.

-For example, to use Quad9's resolvers with oDoH:
+For example, to setup ODoH you could do the following:

 <details>
 <summary>